tarun-nagpal-github/gatsby-blog/content/blog/javascript-for-react-developers.md

 Gurinder SherGill - He is expert in JavaScript and tries to share whatever he can.
 You can find more about him here (https://www.linkedin.com/in/gurinder-shergill/)

-### JavaScript is getting stronger day by day.

-There are some very powerful features in JavaScript that every React developer should know.
-Lets get started to discuss these features.
+## Lets get started to discuss these features.

 ## Variable Declaration